eqalmeida/eqalmeida/README.md

 ### Hi there

-I am.
-Eduardo Almeida, an Embedded Software Developer and Java/C-sharp/JS/Python enthusiast.
+I'm Eduardo Almeida, embedded systems developer and Java/SpringFramework/C#/JS/Python enthusiast.

 <!--
 **eqalmeida/eqalmeida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.